Calling All Native Plant Enthusiasts Wherever You Live!

 Submissions of native plant gardens should include predominately native plants (more than one locally native plant).
 Entry must identify at least two plants and location where garden was photographed.

-ELA Board Members or Director are not eligible to enter.
+ELA Board Members and staff are not eligible to enter.

 A panel of judges will choose overall winner plus two honorable mentions per category.